Datavault-UK/automate-dv/docs/workedexample.md

 ## Performance note

-Please be aware that table structures are simulated from the TPCH-H dataset.
+Please be aware that table structures are simulated from the TPC-H dataset.
 The TPC-H dataset is a static view of data.

 Only a subset of the data contains dates which allows us to simulate daily feeds.
 The ```v_stg_orders``` orders view is filtered by date, unfortunately the ```v_stg_inventory``` view cannot be filtered by date, so it ends up being a feed of the entire contents of the view each cycle.

-This means that inventory related hubs links and satellites are populated once during the initial load cycle with everything and later cycles insert 0 new records in their left outer joins.
+This means that inventory related hubs, links and satellites are populated once during the initial load cycle with everything and later cycles insert 0 new records in their left outer joins.

 As the dataset increases in size, e.g if you run with a larger TPC-H dataset (100, 1000 etc.) then be aware you are processing the entire inventory dataset each cycle, which results in unrepresentative load cycle times.

-Unfortunately it's the nature of the dataset, it will not be that way for other datasets.
-We will look at additonal datasets in the future!

-If you are feeling adventurous you may disable the inventory feed (```raw_inventory``` and child models) to see a more accurate representation of performance.
+We have minimised the impact of this by adding a join in the raw inventory table on the raw orders table to ensure only inventory items which are included in orders are fed into raw staging.
+The outcome is the same, but it significantly optimises the loading process and thereby reduces load time.